How To Create High-Converting Landing Pages

 One of the most common landing page mistakes people make is that they’ve not optimised them for mobile.
-Remember, the vast majority of internet traffic is carried out on mobile so make sure you check your design and content is well laid out, easy to read and easy to navigate through before you put it live.
+Remember, the vast majority of internet traffic is carried out on mobile, so make sure you check your design and content are well laid out, easy to read and easy to navigate through before you put it live.

 Google also ranks pages based on the mobile version first, so if you neglect that version of your page you could be damaging your position in search results.

 Plus, don’t forget to ensure that your page loads quickly.
 For every extra second a page takes to load you lose 7% of your visitors.
 This is why we mentioned earlier that you should use video wisely.
 A large video can slow a page down, so only use them if they are truly adding value.